They made (2) models of the Dyson Ball, but do not get confused. The DC 24 has half the power of the Dyson DC25 model.

 4. Plastic cleanliness.
 A simple wipe down with a general cleaner can do the trick. make sure to wipe the area where the dust cup sets, so dust does not accumulate in or around any contact points.
 This will make everything fit correctly to maintain proper suction.

-So, if you follow my advice, you can keep your Dyson DC25 running for a long time.
+If you follow my advice about maintenance, you can keep your Dyson DC25 running for a long time!